 Estate and Gift Tax Limits

 Giving gifts to family members and other loved ones is not only an emotionally satisfying endeavor; it can also serve to reduce the future tax burden of your estate.
 When you pass away, the federal government levies a tax on the property you pass to your heirs.
 The tax tends to matter only to the wealthiest individuals because there is a hefty exemption that prevents most estates from paying any federal estate tax.
 According to the federal Joint Committee on Taxation, 99.8 percent of estates owe no estate tax at all.
 However, it’s still important for all individuals to understand how the estate tax works, where the limits lie, and how to limit liability if you may be approaching the estate tax limit.
 Below, we discuss the estate and gift tax limits and the effect of the annual gift tax exemption.
-If you need help planning your estate, call a knowledgeable Portland and Vancouver estate planning attorney.
+If you need help planning your estate, call a knowledgeable Vancouver estate planning attorney.

 Estate and Gift Tax Exemption

 The federal estate and gift tax exemption applies to the total of an individual’s taxable gifts made during their lifetime and upon their death.
 An individual’s “gross estate” includes the fair market value of all an individual’s assets at the time of death, regardless of the price paid or value assessed when acquired.
 Property includes cash, real estate, business interests, and other assets.
 Certain deductions are then made, which leaves the “taxable estate” behind.
 Deductions include things like mortgages and other debts, property passing to surviving spouses and certain charities, and others.

 After the net amount of the taxable estate is determined, the estate must then add the value of taxable gifts made by the individual throughout their lifetime.
 The tax will then be computed based on that amount.